THE HIP SOCIETY RESEARCH

 - The format of the full proposal will be up to ten (10) pages maximum, to include an abstract, which includes purpose/hypothesis, specific methods, potential power analysis, and clinical relevance, as well as budgetary needs with justification.

-- The Hip Society funding for 1-year proposals will be at $10,000 - $25,000/grant.
+- The Hip Society funding for 1-year proposals will be at $10,000 - $ 25,000/grant.
+For the AJRR nested trial the funding will be $50,000 with a possibility of yearly renewal.

 - Winning proposals will be announced at the 2026 Summer Meeting, in Stockholm, Sweden.